jjcc/NFCB4A/readme.md

-This is a NFC library for Basic4Android.
-It adds Mifare reading function to the original official NFC library.
+This is an improved version of NFC library for Basic4Android.
+It adds Mifare reading functions and NfcV functions to the original official NFC library.

 To make the library:
 1.Change the path of  paths of 3 dependencies(android.jar, B4AShareed.jar, Core.jar) accordingly.